andre487/kv-keeper.js/README.md

-# KV Keeper
+# KV-Keeper.js

 [![Build Status](https://travis-ci.org/andre487/kv-keeper.js.svg?branch=master)](https://travis-ci.org/andre487/kv-keeper.js)

-Key-value storage for JS that wraps IndexedDB with fallback to LocalStorage
+This is a key-value storage for the JS that wraps IndexedDB with fallback to LocalStorage

   * Very light: 3.8KiB minified and 1.6KiB in gzip.
   * Can store much data when IndexedDB is available.